holochain/scaffolding/guides/cli.md

 ### Options

-- `-p`, `--package-manager <package-manager>`
-  The package manager to use for the `hc-scaffold` commands.
-Can be one of the following: "bun", "npm", "pnpm", or "yarn".
-When a lockfile is detected, the respective package manager will be used as the default value; otherwise, npm will be set as the default.
-  **Default:** `npm`

 - `-t`, `--template <template>`
   The template to use for the `hc-scaffold` commands.
 Can either be an option from the built-in templates: "vanilla", "vue", "lit", "svelte", "react", "headless" or a path to a custom template.